 - Preheat the oven to 425 degrees.

-- In a high-speed blender, mix all ingredients until smooth.
+- In a high-speed blender, mix all ingredients for the raw sour cream until smooth.
 This will not create a thick cream like typical sour cream, rather a fun, thicker drizzle to top onto your chili.
+Add garnishes of choice.